 - Additional Features – The plugin is updated with new features when new versions are released.

-When you install WordPress Legal Pages, a menu item will display inside your main dashboard menu section …
+When you install WordPress Legal Pages, a new menu feature will appear in your navigation menu section …

-This lets you create, view and edit your legal pages from your admin area …
+This lets you view, create and edit your legal pages from the admin area …

-The plugin gives you the option of creating legal pages for different types of sites, such as business websites with products, niche sites, medical sites, etc …
+You can easily create legal pages for different online uses, such as business websites with products, review sites, e-commerce sites, etc …

-(WordPress Legal Pages Plugin – Pre-configured Legal Templates)
+(WordPress Legal Pages Plugin For WordPress – Pre-configured Legal Templates)

 Legal page templates include: